 |December||4/39||11/52||46/1.8||Not the best period to go|

 There also are scheduled ferry crossings between the Vieux Port and the islands (Château d'If and the beaches of Frioul).
-The price is EUR 5 each way.
+The price of a return ticket is EUR 11.10 for one island and 16.70 for both islands.
 Be sure to check the times for the last departures in the direction of the Vieux Port.
+For further information, please visit the https://lebateau-frioul-if.fr/en website.

 The above exchange rate is given for information because is variable.